nikhilbandale1/githubtutorial/README.md

 # githubtutorial
-This is the tutorial for git github masterclas section Adding a new line
+This is the tutorial for git github masterclass section
-This third Line
-This is fifth line